liszt-c/MicroDNA_Map/readme.md

 # Starting from FASTQ Files

-1. Place hg19.fain the ./cnvkit_do directory.
+1. Place hg19.fa in the ./cnvkit_do directory.

 2. Place paired *.fastq1 and *.fastq2 files in ./cnvkit_do (these can be obtained from SRA files using fasterq-dump --split-3 *.sra).